MasynNay/Module-3-Javascript-Password-Generator/README.md

 A password is randomly generated based on criteria that the user provides when prompted.

 When the user clicks the "Generate Password" they are first promoted for password length.
-If outside the range of 8-75, the user is prompted to once again enter a password length within the range.
+If outside the range of 8-128 characters, the user is prompted to once again enter a password length within the range.
 The prompt will loop until the user enters a valid number.

 The program then prompts the user to define if they would like to include numbers, characters, uppercase and/or lowercase letters.
 If the user selects none to all criteria, the program will ask it to select at least each one and will loop back through the prompts.